Platform overview

 An industry that isn’t known for its humor in their ads?
 Banks, credit card companies and other financial institutions.
 Occasionally they do try to play into some emotion, but it will completely miss the mark with a large chunk of their audience.

-That’s precisely what Yonder used in their new campaign, that is full of hilarious responses to traditional credit card companies.
-Humor’s a hit, always.
+That’s precisely what Yonder used in this campaign, that is full of hilarious responses to traditional credit card companies.
+Humor’s a hit, always:

 Ready to create ad campaigns that truly resonate with your target audience?
 We can help you create your best ad yet.
 If you’re looking for a creative ad testing platform that provides you with designated research advice, look no further.